Ha finalizado un año

 I learned to be much more patient than before and less overemotional.
 I am much more relaxed and really open-minded to everything.
 My way of thinking and acting in many different situations changed and improved a lot.

-those who doubt whether to go to the project or not.
+Give advice to those who doubt whether to go to the project or not.

 I would recommend to every person to do a voluntary service because your own development is incredible.
 I became so much more independent and responsible during these months.
 You can learn and improve a foreign language and meet people from different countries with different cultures.
 Furthermore I think it is the most safe way to go abroad because everything is organized for you and paid.
 So my message for everyone: don't hesitate and get to know new cultures, languages and friends!